overextended/oxmysql/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Server details**
-- FX Server artifact
+- FXServer artifact
 - Operating system

+**Database details**
+- MariaDB or MySQL
-- Framework
+- Version